 We also believe it is important to make an adult confession of faith, even if you were baptized as an infant.
 Another important way to receive the gifts of God’s grace is by the laying on of hands by our Bishop, who we believe encourages our journey of faith through the line of bishops that have extended back to the early disciples.
 We do all of this through the sacrament of confirmation.
 People who were baptized at a younger age are encouraged to be confirmed.
 However, some adults who are confirmed in other traditions, may be received into the Episcopal Church in the same worship service as confirmation.
 Also, those Episcopalians who wish to reaffirm their faith, may do so at the same time.
 These worship services typically happen in the Diocese of Atlanta’s Cathedral of St. Philip in Atlanta.
-We also prepare those for confirmation, reception, and reaffirmation through our regular Episcopal 101 classes, held on an ongoing basis on the third Thursdays of each month.
-We recommend that you attend 9 of these classes before you are confirmed.
+We also prepare those for confirmation, reception, and reaffirmation through our Episcopal 101 classes held on a regular basis.
+We recommend that you attend these classes before you are confirmed.

 Weddings, Funerals, & Other Forms of Worship